 Leading a more earth-friendly lifestyle is, for me, an act of faith.
 Each small act of restoration — whether that’s picking up litter, planting a tree, building a compost pile, eating a vegetarian meal, or reducing fossil fuel use — embodies our roles as stewards of God’s creation.

-John Mark Comer, pastor at Bridgetown Church in Portland, Oregon, has expressed it this way:
+Pastor John Mark Comer has expressed it this way:

 “You were made to do good — to mirror and mimic what God is like to the world.
 To stand at the interface between creator and creation, implementing God’s creative, generous blessing over all the earth and giving voice to the creation’s worship.”